iterative/dvc.org/content/docs/command-reference/plots/diff.md

 workspace and that version.

-Note that any number of `revisions` can be provided, and the resulting plot shows all of them in a single output.
+Note that any number of `revisions` can be provided, and the resulting plot shows all of them in a single image.

 The plot style can be customized with
 [plot templates](/doc/command-reference/plots#plot-templates), using the